JakFourie/GoogleFormSageInvoiceAutomation/README.md

 # GoogleFormSageInvoiceAutomation
 This script is written in Google Apps Script and is designed to automate a data entry process for creating invoices in Sage One accounting software.
+I hope it helps someone with structuring the API calls to and from the Sage API.

 Using ChatGPT: